claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 ```

 I called the version of Fiddler using this approach `fiddler_quiesce_lu`.
-You can safely ignore the rest of the ceremony, but note what we've passed in as a bound type: if
+You can safely ignore the rest of the ceremony, but remember what we've passed in as a bound type:
-the evaluation is _bigger_ than beta, it's an upper bound.
+if the evaluation is _bigger_ than beta, it's an upper bound.
-This criterion makes absolutely no sense and it really should not have gone undiscovered for this
+This criterion makes absolutely no sense, and it really should not have gone undiscovered for this
 long.
 However, all this bound does is make searches less efficient, rather than incorrect, so none of my
 numerous tests failed due to it.